Tender and Juicy Grilled Filet Mignon Steak recipe

 Clean the BBQ grates and oil them well.

 Preheat the grill to >600F if possible.
-The hotter the better for this filet mignon steak recipe.
+The hotter the better for these thick steaks, it sears the outside and keeps the inside perfect medium-rare.

 Let the flames subside and close the lid.